PedroN3ves/PedroN3ves/README.md

 ### Hi there, I'm Pedro Neves

-- 🌱 I’m currently learning HTML, CSS and JavaScript
+- I’m currently learning Frontend and Backend;
-- 🤔 I’m looking for help with learning more about Programing
+  - Frontend: HTML, CSS and Javascript;
-- 😄 Pronouns: He/Him
+  - Backend: Java and Javascript(NodeJs);

-- ⚡ Fun fact: I can speak fluently english and portuguese.
+- I’m looking for help with learning more about Programing;

 <div align="center">
   <a href="https://github.com/PedroN3ves">